Table of Contents

 Corporate explainer videos

-This explainer video for Mint really nails it.
+This corporate explainer video for Mint really nails it.
 It covers every aspect of the app in a minute and a half.
 Quick, professional, and to the point.

 The smartest thing they did with this video was to translate every feature of the app into a benefit for the user.
 Each point is presented in a classic, “Mint does this, so you can do that” format, so viewers immediately know if they need Mint.

-The takeaway: Your explainer video should tell potential customers how your product or service could benefit them and what they need to do after watching the video.
+The takeaway: Your corporate explainer video should tell potential customers how your product or service could benefit them and what they need to do after watching the video.

-Viral company culture explainer video
+Viral corporate culture video

 The takeaway: Your company culture is part of your brand.
 So, if you have the opportunity to use it to help you build rapport with customers, do it.